 Details of the Complaints Resolution Manager are meant to be included in the decision notification.

-Once the case is referred to the Complaints Resolution Manager they should consider, whether any further action is needed, to remedy any delay and/or injustice, including consideration of a further payment of Universal Credit or an ex-gratia payment, where payment has been mistakenly paid to the tenant.
+Once the case is referred to the Complaints Resolution Manager they will consider whether any further action is needed.
+They can issue further payments of Universal Credit or an ex-gratia payment, where payment has been mistakenly paid to the tenant.
 Compensation awards have been made by adopting this process, so we know it's already working!

 Information on ex-gratia payments is available in DWP guidance on Financial Redress for Maladministration.